This page may contain affiliate links. Learn More.

 You can tell your luffas are ripe and ready for harvest when the skins just start to turn yellow.
 If you wait until they are brown, they are really hard to peel and the luffa sponges will be discolored.
 If you pick them when they are green, they won’t be scratchy and fibrous, they will just be a mushy mess.

-Once the luffas turn yellow and you see a few brown spots appearing, have the kids get them off the vine and get the skins right off within the day.
+Once the growing loofah turns yellow and you see a few brown spots appearing, have the kids get them off the vine and get the skins right off within the day.
 It’s easiest to cut them off with scissors.
 The vines are tough.

 They are full of tons of seeds.
 Shake the seeds out of the cavities and let them dry to plant again next year.
 You can rinse the slimy film off the luffa sponges and let them air dry.